 \section{Introduction}

 The \emph{voter model} is a class of interacting particle systems that describes opinion dynamics.
 It was introduced by Clifford and Sudbury in~\cite{CliffordSudbury73} and Holley and Liggett in~\cite{HolleyLiggett75} and is treated in the expository texts~\cite{Liggett2005,Swart2017}.
-In the standard model, each vertex (or site) represents an individual (or voter) which can have one of two possible opinions (corresponding to the states~0 and~1).
-At rate~1, a vertex updates its opinion by copying the opinion from one of its neighbours.
+In the standard model, each vertex (or site) represents an individual (or voter) which can have one of two possible opinions, corresponding to the states~0 and~1.
+At rate~1, each vertex updates its opinion by copying the opinion from one of its neighbours chosen uniformly at random.

-Since the introduction of the voter model, several variants have been proposed to incorporate more realistic or complex behaviors.
-One such variant is the \emph{voter model with stirring}, which augments the classical voter model by allowing neighboring voters to exchange opinions at a rate~$\mathsf v \ge 0$, the stirring parameter.
-These stirring dynamics introduce additional randomness to the model and facilitate interactions between voters.
+Since the introduction of the voter model, several variants have been proposed to incorporate more realistic or complex behaviours.
+One such variant is the \emph{voter model with stirring}, which augments the classical voter model by allowing neighboring voters to exchange opinions at a rate~$\mathsf v \ge 0$, the \textit{stirring parameter}.
+This stirring dynamics introduces additional randomness to the model and facilitates interactions between voters.

-This paper focuses on Euclidean lattices.
+We consider the model on the $d$-dimensional Euclidean lattice and denote by 0 the lattice origin.
 For any~$d \in \N$ and real number~$\mathsf v \ge 0$, the voter model with stirring on~$\Z^d$ is a Markov process, denoted by~$(\xi_t)_{t \ge 0}$, with configuration space~$\{0,1\}^{\Z^d}$ whose stochastic dynamics can be described informally as follows.
 Each site~$x$ updates its opinion at rate~1 by choosing a site~$y$ uniformly at random from its~$2d$ nearest neighbours and adopting the opinion of~$y$.
-In addition, each pair of neighbouring sites~$\{x,y\}$ updates their opinions simultaneously at rate~$\mathsf v$ by interchanging them.
-In Section~\ref{section_vm_with_stirring}, we give a formal definition of the model.
+In addition, each pair of neighbouring sites~$\{x,y\}$ updates their opinions simultaneously at rate~$\mathsf v/(2d)$ by interchanging them.
+In Section~\ref{section_vm_with_stirring} we give a formal definition of the model.

-The set of stationary measures of the model are described in~\cite{Astoquillca24}.
-For any fixed~$\mathsf v$, we have that for~$d = 1$ or~$2$, the only extremal stationary measures are the consensus measures, which assign full mass to configurations that are identically equal to 0 or 1, and for~$d \geq 3$, the extremal stationary measures form a family~$\{ \mu_{\alpha, \mathsf{v}}: \alpha \in [0,1] \}$.
-Each of these measures is translation-invariant and ergodic with respect to translations in~$\Z^d$.
-Moreover, the density of~1's is~$\alpha$, that is
+The set of stationary measures of the model is described in~\cite{Astoquillca24}.
+For any fixed~$\mathsf v$ and~$d = 1$ or~$2$, the only extremal stationary measures are the consensus measures, which assign full mass to configurations that are identically equal to 0 or 1.
+For~$d \geq 3$ the extremal stationary measures form a family~$\{ \mu_{\alpha, \mathsf{v}}: \alpha \in [0,1] \}$.
+Each of these measures is translation-invariant, ergodic with respect to translations in~$\Z^d$ and has polynomial decay of correlations.
+Moreover, the density of~1's in $\mu_{\alpha, \mathsf{v}}$ is~$\alpha$, that is